 This time of year, many of us are making vacation plans.
 Whether it’s a humble roadtrip, a luxury cruise, or a simple staycation, it can be tempting to stretch your finances and spend more than you have.

-I’m here to beg you not to.
+I’m here to tell you not to.
 And here are 3 reasons:

 There’s a reason so many credit card companies encourage travel spending.
 They know many families are willing to pay anything for happy memories, even if they won’t be able to pay back the costs in time.

-The cost of interest for a vacation can sometimes equal or surpass the cost for the vacation itself.
-It can be totally crippling.
+In fact, the cost of interest for a vacation can sometimes equal or surpass the cost for the vacation itself.

 Despite what the advertisers say, you don’t need to spend money you don’t have to make good memories.
 These massive credit companies are hoping you’ll fall for the lie and pay for it later.